orbeon/orbeon-forms-doc/Form-Runner-~-Embedding.md

 * __Personalization__: Users or administrators of the portal can customize the user interface.
 This often means not only customizing the look and feel, but also selecting a certain set of available functionalities within the application.
 * __Single sign-On__: The user logs in only once to access several applications in the portal.

+### Status of portlet support in Orbeon Forms

+As of Orbeon Forms 4.9, portlet support is tested with Liferay 6.0 and 6.1.
+We recommend Liferay 6.1 GA2 or newer.

+The following Form Runner limitations are known within portals:

+* Form Builder proper is not supported (but you can run forms designed with Form Builder).
+* The "noscript" mode is not supported.

 ### Form Runner proxy portlet or full portlet?

 The full portlet is not specifically tied to Form Runner and does not provide Form-Runner-specific features.
 Using the full portlet usually requires setting a custom landing page and possibly other custom configurations.